Kenya, Tanzania, Uganda, Rwanda

 Itinerary suggestions for an East Africa safari adventure:

-Classic Tanzania Safari: Serengeti, Tarangire and Ngorongoro Crater, walking with Maasai, bow and arrow hunting with Hadza.
+Classic Tanzania Safari: Serengeti, Tarangire, and Ngorongoro Crater, walking with the Maasai, bow and arrow hunting with Hadza.
 Perfect for couples and families alike.

 Interested in Southern Africa?
 Check out Where should I go on safari?
 Southern Africa